ximenesyuri/ximenesyuri.com/content/libs/typed/1-types.md

 # About

-This documentation described how to use the `type system` provided by [typed](https://ximenesyuri.com/typed).
+This documentation describes the _type system_ provided by [typed](https://ximenesyuri.com/typed) and how to use it.

 ```{toc}
 ```

-# Basics
+# Overview

 In `typed` type system we have three kinds of entities:

 1. _types_: are the basic entities
 2. _factories_: are functions used to build `types`
 3. _typed functions_: are functions with type hints checked at runtime.

-In the following we briefly describe how they are defined, used and how they interact one each other.

 # Types